rongbin666/glitter-sdk-py/docs/quickstart.rst

 Quickstart
 ====================

-Simple introduction to glitter.
+We will use a simple example to introduce how to store and access data in Glitter.

 1.Connection
 ---------------
-Connect Glitter network using glitter_sdk package.
+Create a Glitter Client from glitter_sdk to store & access data.
 .. code-block:: python

      from glitter_sdk import GlitterClient